 What makes it instantly appealing is the simple user interface.
 I have a lot of experience coding database software from scratch.
 A large part of that is designing the database structure, but even more time is spent designing and implementing a good user interface.

 Airtable looks like a spreadsheet.
 The initial view is a table where you can add named columns of different types such as text, dates, various number formats, formulas and others you might expect in a spreadsheet.
 It is easy to add new tables and define the fields in each table through the user interface.
 You can also import existing spreadsheets (in CSV format).

 There are several different views of the data available.
 The default view is a grid (spreadsheet).
 This can be customised by filtering on the values of one or more fields (for example, only displaying the active projects for a particular client), by grouping the rows and changing the sort criteria.

 There is a calendar view, a gallery view (which shows the entries as a series of cards with only the most important information) and a kanban view.
 Even if you don’t use kanban for project management, it gives a useful overview of the all the tasks in the project.

-So now I have a simple database of all my projects, with a basic CRM with details of the clients, and a record of invoices.
+So now I have a simple database of all my projects, integrated with a basic CRM for details of the clients, and a record of invoices.
 I can see what needs doing by when, track my delivery dates and when I get paid.

 As with any web-based tool, there is a worry that the company might suddenly disappear or remove free access.
 You can manually export the contents of each table in the database to a CSV file but there is no built in backup of the entire database.
-However, there is an API, so I have knocked up a Python script to dump the contents to a text file.
+However, there is an API so I have knocked up a Python script to dump the contents to an Excel file.
 Just in case.